FlashView

 Keyboard-first

 0–5 rate, P pick, X reject, G/L grid/loupe, F fullscreen, I EXIF.
+Every action works across many files at once — Ctrl+Z to undo.
 F1 shows the full list.

 Sort and group